tyrant/toy-robot/README.md

 #### What is this ?

-Toy Robot is a ruby coding exercise that we get our potential candidates  complete for us (Mable) to understand their capabilities.
+Toy Robot is a ruby coding exercise that we get our potential candidates to complete for us (Mable) to understand their capabilities.

 #### What do I need to do ?